barryclark/jekyll-now/README.md

 Go to the _posts folder and edit the Hello World post that's there to create your first post!
 Jekyll pulls the date of the post from the filename, so change that to today's date.

-## Things you can do directly on GitHub.com
+## More things you can do directly on GitHub.com

 #### Publish new content